-

-Nanben Laozhai Village is located in the west of Mengsong Township, 3 km away from Sanmai Village Committee, and is a mountainous area with an average altitude of 1,693 meters above sea level.
-In the mountains, there are wild Gu Shu tea trees that are over 500 years old.
-Pu'er tea collected from such ancient trees has a bright, rich taste and aroma, a strong, long-lasting tea effect, resistance to brewing and a powerful aftertaste.
+The village of Nanben Laozhai is located west of Mengsong, 3 km from the Sanmai Village Committee.
+It is a mountainous area with an average elevation of 1,693 meters above sea level.
+Wild Gu Shu tea trees, over 500 years old, grow in the mountains.
+Pu'er tea harvested from these ancient trees has a vibrant, rich flavor and aroma, a strong, long-lasting finish, excellent steeping properties, and a powerful aftertaste.

-The aroma of a tea leaf warmed by breath is deep, creeping, sweet.
-It reminds of stones heated in the sun, forest herbs, baked chestnuts and Nepalese wild honey.
-The tea is rich in organic surfactants, which foam the infusion like soap when washed.
-After washing, the aroma is powerful, penetrating, sweet and sour, floral and fruity, complex.
+The aroma of tea leaves warmed by the breath is deep, lingering, and sweet.
+It recalls sun-baked stones, forest herbs, roasted chestnuts, and Nepalese wild honey.
+The tea is rich in organic surfactants, which, during washing, foam the infusion like soap.
+After washing, the aroma is powerful, penetrating, sweet and sour, floral and fruity, and complex.

-The infusion of ready puer is thick, oily, very soft, fragrant, without bitterness and characteristic astringency.
-The taste of tea is bright, heady, fruity and floral, with hints of baked mango and buckwheat honey with a touch of herbs.
-On the 5th infusion, citrus bitterness and herbaceous astringency appear, which quickly give way to the sweetness of flower nectar.
+The brew of finished pu-erh is thick, oily, very smooth, and fragrant, without bitterness or characteristic astringency.
+The tea's flavor is bright, intoxicating, fruity and floral, with hints of baked mango and buckwheat honey, mixed with a hint of mixed herbs.
+After the fifth steeping, a citrusy bitterness and herbal tartness emerge, quickly giving way to the sweetness of floral nectar.

-This puer holds steeps very well, just 5 g of dry tea leaves taken in a 150 ml teapot made of Yixing clay brewed 10 times and would hold for several more steeps if the water in the 2-liter thermos had not run out.
+This pu-erh holds its steeps very well; just 5g of dry tea leaves, taken in a 150ml teapot made of Yixing clay, brewed 10 times and would have held its steeps for several more if the water in the 2-liter thermos had not run out.

-The aftertaste is powerful, long-lasting, with a light menthol chill enveloping the tongue and cheeks, with fragrant fruity tones and a gradually emerging honey sweetness.
+The aftertaste is powerful and long-lasting, with a light menthol chill that envelops the tongue and cheeks, with fragrant fruity notes and a gradually emerging honey sweetness.

-The intoxicating effect of tea manifests itself after the first cup.
-Purity, harmony, calm, strong intoxication with sobriety, light pleasant dizziness.
-Tea Qi is strong, leaves sweat on the forehead, moves in smooth waves throughout the body, adjusting to the current state of the drinker: Puer either strongly tones, increasing efficiency, or gently relaxes, causing a meditative state with breathing calibration.
+The intoxicating effects of the tea become evident after the first cup.
+Purity, harmony, tranquility, a strong intoxication of sobriety, and a slight, pleasant dizziness.
+The tea's Qi is powerful, leaving a bead of sweat on the forehead, moving in gentle waves throughout the body, adapting to the drinker's current state: Pu-erh either strongly invigorates, increasing productivity, or gently relaxes, inducing a meditative state with calibrated breathing.

-Gushu Sheng Puer 2020 from Nanben Laozhai village from centuries-old tea trees is a premium high-quality tea with very strong properties and completely ready for tea parties on special occasions.
-Every year, no more than 3 kg of Mao Cha (tea leaves) are collected from one Gu Shu tree.
+Gu Shu Sheng Pu'er 2020 from Nanben Laozhai village, grown from centuries-old tea trees, is a premium, high-quality tea with exceptionally strong properties, perfectly suited for special occasions.
+No more than 3 kg of Mao Cha (tea leaves) are harvested annually from a single Gu Shu tree.

 Name in Chinese